 More on Energy

 Thank you Chairman Lamb for holding today’s subcommittee hearing.
-I’m looking forward to hearing from our witnesses about the state of water and geothermal power technologies in the U.S., and about the Department of Energy’s innovative clean energy R&D activities in these areas.
+I’m looking forward to hearing from our witnesses about the energy technologies and applications being developed through critical materials research.

 Critical materials play an important role in supporting the technologies that will change the United States’ energy consumption.

 Whether it’s lithium used in advanced batteries or helium – yes, it’s for more than just party balloons – in rocket propulsions systems, our resources are limited in quantity and can be challenging to develop.

 To establish and support advanced geothermal research and development programs at the Department of Energy